FireSparkt/eaglercraft-final/README.md

 ### THIS IS A REQUIRED STEP FOR A PERSON TO JOIN YOUR WORLD, IF THEY DO NOT HAVE THE RELAY YOUR WORLD IS HOSTED ON ADDED TO THEIR "Network Settings" THE GAME WILL BE UNABLE TO LOCATE THE WORLD

+## Public LAN Relays:

-### Here are some public relay servers you can use:
+Here are some public relay servers you can use:

  - `wss://relay.deev.is/`
  - `wss://relay.lax1dude.net/`